Community contributors use the phrase “heroic” to explain movements using Saeed Phillips on March 17 at the Frederiksted Pier.

 Burke delivered the rescue confirmed, “the blessings of, now not most effective being a swimmer, however being a sturdy swimmer.”

 Caribbean Center for Boys and Girls is not affiliated with the National Boys and Girls Club.
-The Caribbean Center building in Christiansted changed into destroyed through the 2017 hurricanes and continues to be uninhabitable.
-The club constructing in Frederiksted survived the hurricanes and is getting used.
+The 2017 hurricanes destroyed the Caribbean Center building in Christiansted, making it uninhabitable.
+The club construction in Frederiksted survived the hurricanes and is being used.

-The Frederiksted Pier is a famous swimming region for teenagers at the west stop of St. Croix.
-It is underneath the jurisdiction of the V.I.
-Port Authority, which allows swimming, diving, and fishing whilst cruise ships aren’t in.
-Since cruise ship visits to St. Croix have declined, locals jokingly confer with it as “the longest leisure swim pier inside the world.”
+The Frederiksted Pier is a famous swimming area for teenagers at the west stop of St. Croix.
+It is under the jurisdiction of the V.I.
+Port Authority, which allows swimming, diving, and fishing while cruise ships aren’t in.
+Since cruise ship visits to St. Croix have declined, locals jokingly refer to it as “the longest leisure swim pier in the world.”

-Students enrolled in JSIS spend six weeks mastering scuba dive and are licensed through the Professional Association of Diving Instructors.
-In addition, they earn designations in coral reef conservation and also analyze CPR.
+Students enrolled in JSIS spend six weeks mastering scuba diving and are licensed through the Professional Association of Diving Instructors.
+In addition, they earned designations in coral reef conservation and analyzed CPR.

-“JSIS is a application that creates aquatic stewards.
+“JSIS is an application that creates aquatic stewards.
 It offers the students satisfaction in their island and prepares them for submit-secondary schooling or paintings,” Burke said.